Swiss Black Forest Carvings

 May 19th 2020

-Arguably one of the more recognisable types of wood carving, Swiss Black Forest carvings are known all over the world and are to this day highly desirable.
-In today’s article I thought it would be beneficial to answer some of the regular misconceptions with Black Forest and give an insight to the history.
-After all, here at Jacksons Antique we are partial to a bit of Black Forest and regularly are on the lookout for pieces to add to our collection.
+Arguably one of the more recognisable types of wood carving, Swiss Black Forest carvings are known worldwide and are, to this day, highly desirable.
+In today’s article, I thought it would be beneficial to answer some of the regular misconceptions about Black Forest and give an insight into its history.
+After all, we are partial to a bit of Black Forest here at Jacksons Antique and regularly look for pieces to add to our collection.

 Rare Black Forest Tobacco Jar Available at Jacksons Antique